noahhl/batsd/doc/persistence.md

 Near term data stored in redis is stored in sorted sets, one per datapoint, with the Unix timestamp as the score and a string structured as `#{now}<X>#{value}` as the value.
-This does mean that the string "<X>" is a reserved component in Batsd, and cannot be used in any key names.
+This does mean that the string `<X>` is a reserved component in Batsd, and cannot be used in any key names.

 In addition to storing that sorted set, the current set of timer values is